 When you have passed the tests with with bows (and/or crossbows), you will have the opportunity to develop your archery skills further.
 You may:

-- Participate in archery demonstrations, both with the Garrison and with other re-enactment groups.
+- Participate in archery demonstrations.
 These may include speed shooting and shooting at (armoured) human targets.

-- Participate in pitched re-enactment battles with other groups, shooting at armoured combatants.
+- Occasionally participate in pitched re-enactment battles with other groups, shooting at armoured combatants.

 All basic equipment is provided by the Garrison for use by all members.
 This includes a selection of bows suitable for children and adults, blunted arrows and targets.